The Two Weight Inequality for the Hilbert Transform: A Primer: Introduction

 To place this result in the context of our main result, it is classical and easy to see that the Poisson $ A_2$ characteristic satisfies $ \mathscr A_2 \lesssim [w] _{A_2} ^2 $.
 And, using the remarkable Haar shift representation of the Hilbert transform due to Petermichl \cite{MR1756958}, one can check that the testing condition satisfies $ \mathscr T \lesssim [w] _{A_2}$.
 This is what Petermichl's original proof did.
-A more conceptual approach to this estimate was given in \cite{MR2657437}.
-All existing proofs of Petermichl's Theorem (see \cites{2912709,1202.2824}) depend ultimately on known Lebesgue measure estimates for the Hilbert transform, or closely related operators.
-For instance, \cite{MR2657437} uses the weak-$L^1 (dx)$ bound for Haar shift operators.
+All existing proofs of Petermichl's Theorem (see \cites{MR2657437,MR3085756,2912709,MR3085756}) depend ultimately on known Lebesgue measure estimates for the Hilbert transform, or closely related operators.
+For instance, \cites{150105818,MR3085756} use the weak-$L^1 (dx)$ bound for sparse shift operators.
 Estimates of these type are irrelevant for the two weight theorem.

 It is perhaps worth emphasizing that the powerful Haar shift technique of Petermichl, even with its impressive extension by Hyt\"onen \cite{2912709}, seems to be of little use in the general two weight problem.
 There are two obstacles: Firstly, in order to use it, one must essentially have control on a Haar shift operator, independently of how the grid defining the shift is defined.
 The resulting condition on the pair of weights is more subtle than the two weight inequality for the Hilbert transform.
 Secondly, one should recover the energy inequality of Lemma~\ref{l:energy}.
 But, the energy of any fixed Haar shift is zero, and indeed, the two weight inequality for Haar shift operators \cite{MR2407233} has just a few difficulties in its proof.